umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Widgets/index.md

 In the backoffice you will be able to see your registerd members by clicking onto the Members tab.
 Here you can edit members and view how many members you have.

-The setup options for this widget is as follows:
+The setup options for this widget are as follows:

 - Header
 - Text